NiklasPhabian/ESM263_GIS/docs/assignment/04/index.md

 ### Grading

-This assignment is worth **40 points**—10 points each for your map and data, and 20 points for your model.
+This assignment is worth **40 points** - 10 points each for your map and data, and 20 points for your model.

 ### Problem